tsujigiri15/sway-configs-tsujigiri/README.md

-Themimg for sway to let you implement a gruvbox, everforest, cyberpunk neon, solarized, nord, (or modified nord with some added visual punch to the terminal and waybar) look.
-Each theme includes sway, waybar, rofi, foot (and so all terminal applications) and mako, as well as a matching GTK theme
+Themimg for sway to let you implement a gruvbox, everforest, cyberpunk neon, solarized, nord, or Otto look.
+Each theme includes sway, waybar, rofi, foot (and so all terminal applications) and mako, as well as a matching GTK and icon theme and font I think fits.

 It should be fairly easy to swap between the 5 using the included theme_selector.sh bash script, which modifies all required configs in one go and reloads sway/mako.
 Just put the script in your ~/.local/bin folder and run it with theme_selector.sh, it will prompt for the theme you want to use; type the name and you're away. ~/.local/bin is added to the $PATH by the fish config included (pinched and heavily modified from CachyOSs).